WATCH NOW: Catahoula Dogs Are Great Working Dogs

-The Catahoula Leopard Dog is a dog of many names, including Catahoula Hound, Catahoula Hound Dog, and Catahoula Leopard Hound.
+The Louisiana Catahoula Leopard Dog is a dog of many names, including Catahoula Hound, Catahoula Hound Dog, and Catahoula Leopard Hound.

 Originally called the Catahoula Cur, its name was changed to Catahoula Leopard Dog after it was named the official state dog of Louisiana in 1979.

-The word Catahoula itself is a Choctaw Indian word meaning “sacred lake.”
+The word Catahoula itself is a Choctaw Indian word meaning "sacred lake."
 The name Catahoula derives from the area in North Central Louisiana near Catahoula Lake, where the breed originated.
-The Catahoula Leopard dog is a descendent of the Native American dogs that the first settlers to northern Louisiana encountered in that area.
+The Catahoula Leopard dog is a descendant of the Native American dogs that the first settlers to northern Louisiana encountered in that area.

 Although the American Kennel Club has designated the Catahoula Leopard Dog a herder, it was originally bred as a hunting dog used for hunting the wild boar indigenous to its area of origin.
 As working dogs, Catahoulas have been used to track and hunt all manner of woodland wildlife, including wild hogs, deer, mountain lions, black bears, raccoons, and squirrels.